afrigon/tlwk/roles/guardian.md

 - Aim for both tanks to have up to 2 or 3 stacks of `Necrosis` at all time
 - Position the boss halfway between the center and the edge of the arena to make pushing easier and have more time to react to walls
 - Move quickly when a wall is going in your direction
+- The tank that does not have fixation will be chased by the tormented dead. **Never** split up with the other tank or you will make the pushing impossible.

 ### Twin Largos